System architecture of self-hosted Retool deployments

 WORKFLOW_TEMPORAL_WORKER

-Polls the Temporal cluster for tasks required to start or execute workflow blocks.
+Polls the Temporal Cluster for tasks required to start or execute workflow blocks.

 Network ingress and egress